ros-box/a2d2_to_ros/FAQ.md

 1. Are all timestamps Unix Epoch time with microsecond units?
 (Mentar says they are, but the tutorial says they are TAI)
 1. What is the precision of real-valued data (e.g., 32-bit, 64-bit, etc.)?
 1. Are the labeled data a subset of the unlabeled data, or are they different sets?

+## Conventions

+1. Are all units in the `cams_lidars.json` file SI?
-1. Are coordinate systems left or right handed?
+1. Are coordinate systems right handed?

-## Frame conventions

 1. For the reference frame ***g*** (described in [Section 3.1](https://arxiv.org/pdf/2004.06320.pdf)):
     1. Is the position of the origin fixed with respect to the vehicle?
     1. Is the z-axis is aligned to the gravity vector?